-- content: being exposed to illegal, inappropriate, or harmful content. - contact: being subjected to harmful online interaction with other users. - conduct: online behaviour that increases the likelihood of, or causes, harm to children or others. - commerce: illegal, inappropriate, or harmful online commercial activities that can compromise the health and wellbeing or security of children or others.
+- conduct: online behaviour that increases the likelihood of, or causes, harm to children or others. - commerce: illegal, inappropriate, or harmful online commercial activities that can compromise the health and wellbeing or security of children or others.

 We adopt a whole school approach to online safety which aims to safeguard and educate our children and their families, staff, visitors and our school in our use and management of ICT (including the use of camera enabled; mobile and personal devices and the ICT systems we have in place).
-Our online safety policy outlines our approach Please see E Safety Policy on TMBSS Website.
+Our E Safety policy outlines our approach and can be found on the TMBSS website.